Tr0j4n9/EK-BOT-main/README.md

 [![Discord](https://discordapp.com/api/guilds/128598463947472897/widget.png)](https://discord.gg/xnkN3M)
 ## About

 A fantastic, helpful, and fun [Discord](https://discordapp.com) chat and music bot!
-Gravebot comes with a bunch of cool and powerful commands for both Discord and games!
+Ek Bot comes with a bunch of cool and powerful commands for both Discord and games!

 ## [Changelog](CHANGELOG.md)